 In Hanover, Massachusetts, Kristen Croke relies on a handful of ingredients for this moist and tender main course.
 "When there are just two of us for dinner, I prepare one tenderloin and marinate the other in the freezer for later use," she explains.

 VERIFIED BY Taste of Home Test Kitchen

 - 5 tablespoons reduced-sodium soy sauce

 - 2 teaspoons brown sugar

 - 2 pork tenderloins (about 1 pound each)

 - Drain and discard marinade.
-Place the tenderloins in an 11x7-in. baking pan coated with cooking spray.
-Bake, uncovered, at 425° for 25-35 minutes or until a thermometer reads 160°.
+Place meat in an 11-in. x 7-in. baking pan coated with cooking spray.
+Bake, uncovered, at 425° for 25-35 minutes or until a meat thermometer reads 160°.
+Transfer to a serving platter.
 Let stand for 5 minutes before slicing.
 Serve with pan drippings.
 Yield: 6 servings.